verrazzano/docs/content/en/docs/customize/dns.md

 <br>

 Verrazzano can be configured to use either the [nip.io](https://nip.io/) or [sslip.io](https://sslip.io) free wildcard DNS services.
-When queried with a hostname with an embedded IP address, wildcard DNS services return that IP address.
+When queried with a host name with an embedded IP address, wildcard DNS services return that IP address.

 For example, using the `nip.io` service, the following DNS names all map to the IP address `10.0.0.1`: